-This year’s Slightly Foxed Readers’ Day will be on Saturday, 4 November at our usual London haunt, the Artworkers’ Guild in Queen’s Square, a short walk from Russell Square tube station.
+Our 2017 Slightly Foxed Readers’ Day was held on Saturday, 4 November at the Artworkers’ Guild in Queen’s Square.

 Biographer and traveller Helena Drysdale explores the subject of ‘Life Writing’, weaving broader themes of travel, history and biography into a personal narrative.
 She is currently working on a book about her great-great-grandfather, author of the original Murray Guide to Greece.